Chicken Congee Recipe | A Healing Hearty Soup

 3. Slowly drizzle the hot broth into the beaten egg, whisking constantly.

 This is tempering.
 You are warming up the egg so it doesn’t curdle when you add it to the soup.
-If there’s not enough broth, add more to the pot and bring it back to a simmer before removing what you need.
+If there’s not enough broth left in the pot to temper the egg, add more and bring it back to a simmer before removing what you need.

 Tips & Variations